simon-greatrix/swagger-test/README.md

 ### Actual Result

 The explicit list of allowed values was added to the list of incorrect values, rather than over-riding it.
+This is not the expected interpretation of specifying an explicit list of allowed values.
+One expects the explicit list of allowed values to be equal to the list of allowed values.

 The sub-classes must have the correct value for the discriminator, but are defined as having any value.